Back to California

 naturopathic doctor

-A type of healthcare provider who uses natural methods to treat illness.
+A healthcare provider who uses natural methods to treat illnesses and promote health.

 fictitious-name permit

-A special permission needed to use a fake name in business or advertising.
+A special permission needed for a professional to use a fake name in public communications or advertisements.

 Limits and Unknowns